UPPMAX/R-python-julia-matlab-HPC/docs/python/batchPython.rst

 .. tip::

-   -For parallel computing, you may get an introduction here: (https://uppmax.github.io/HPC-python/parallel.html)
+   - For parallel computing, you may get an introduction here: (https://uppmax.github.io/HPC-python/parallel.html)

 .. keypoints::

    - The SLURM scheduler handles allocations to the calculation nodes
-   - Interactive sessions was presented in last slide
    - Batch jobs runs without interaction with user
    - A batch script consists of a part with SLURM parameters describing the allocation and a second part describing the actual work within the job, for instance one or several Python scripts.